fl4p/fugu-mppt-firmware/README.md

 # Not implemented / TODO

-* learn buck start duty cycle, buck self test * Calibration
+* learn converter start duty cycle, converter self test * Calibration
     * find pwm min duty (vout > 0 or iout > 0)
 * 2nd and more (interleaved) channels
 * -More precise PWM- not possible. clock is 80mhz